JimalShafi/SyriaTelCustomerChurn/README.md

 ![cb_analysis](https://github.com/JimalShafi/SyriaTelCustomerChurn/blob/main/ValidationMAIN.png?raw=true)

-- Conclusion: The expected value from this strategy is $0.52 per customer per month.
-While this may seem small, it scales significantly across millions of customers, making it a financially viable strategy.
+- Conclusion: The cost-benefit analysis reveals that the current strategy would result in a financial loss of $1.39 per customer per month.
+This negative expected value highlights a potential misalignment between the model's predictions and the customer retention strategy.
+While retaining customers who are falsely predicted to leave may not be inherently problematic, the overall financial impact indicates that adjustments are necessary.

+To capitalize on the model's predictive strengths, it may be beneficial to revisit the retention strategy or refine the cost-benefit model to ensure it accurately reflects the business's objectives.
+With these adjustments, the model could contribute positively to the company’s long-term financial success.
  The good news here is that with this model predicting churn, we are not LOSING money!
 We can see the breakdown of each cost and benefit multiplied by the number of TP, TN, FP, FNs on the confusion matrix above.